 This year, the Passchendaele Museum in Zonnebeke will remain open longer than usual.
-For the first time, visitors can also come in December and during the Christmas holidays, where they can explore the renewed museum exhibition and a special winter trail for children.
+For the first time, visitors can also come in December and during the Christmas holidays, where they can explore the renewed museum exhibition.

 Renewed Museum